scionproto/scion/doc/dev/testing/benchmarking.rst

 In order to accomplish the tool's instructions one will need to:

 * run two microbenchmarks on the subject router: coremark and mmbm.
-* configure ``scion-router`` on the subject router with a custom configuration and topology.
+* configure :program:`scion-router` on the subject router with a custom configuration and topology.
 * configure two of the subject router's interfaces.
-* connect these interfaces to two interfaces of the host where ``benchmark.py`` is going to run.
+* connect these interfaces to two interfaces of the host where :program:`benchmark.py` is going to run.

-If the subject router is an X86_64 platform running openwrt, then one should install the package scion-bmtools, which will not only configure ``scion-router`` for benchmarking, but will also run the coremark and mmbm microbenchmarks and make their results available for pickup by ``benchmark.py``.
+If the subject router is an :term:`X86_64` platform running :term:`Openwrt`, then one should install the package scion-bmtools, which will not only configure :program:`scion-router` for benchmarking, but will also run the coremark and mmbm microbenchmarks and make their results available for pickup by :program:`benchmark.py`.

 Otherwise these operations still have to be carried out manually.
 The mmbm and coremark tools can be found in: ``bazel-bin/tools/mmbm/mmbm_/mmbm`` and ``bazel-bin/tools/coremark/coremark``.